• Key supplier to the NHS

 This saves time and money because you won’t need to buy multiple chairs to help one person.
 More importantly, the user can focus on their rehabilitation rather than repeatedly having to get used to new chairs.

-Best chairs for rehabilitation
+Best Chairs for Rehabilitation

 What is the best chair for someone going through rehabilitation?
 Not every person will need all three features we’ve discussed here.
 There’s also a difference between which chair is best for rehabilitation in hospitals and at home.
 So, we have three top recommendations:

-3) Lento care chair — If adjustability is key, and especially if the user is hoisted, we recommend the Lento care chair.
-The size, support and positioning can all be tailored to the individual user.
+If adjustability is key, and especially if the user is hoisted, we recommend the Lento Care Chair.

 Graeme Wilson